-Kinematography: a photography project documenting squats and collectives in Greece.
+Kinematography: a photography project documenting autonomous spaces and collectives in Greece.

 This exhibition is an attempt to create a photographic charting of the free social spaces and collectives in Greece.
 These movements use direct democracy consensual decision making as their form.
 They are rising from the bottom up giving us an indication of the ways of which human beings could actually form new ways of relating to each other and envision a society in which racism is eradicated and hierarchy is non-existent.